borgstad/btree/README.md

 identifying each node.
 This number is also a disk offset, more in this in the next subsection.

-The size (data, pointers, and metadata) of each node is determined by the underlying OS page size defined by the POSIX function `getpagesize`.
+The size of each node struct is determined by the underlying OS page size defined by the POSIX function `getpagesize`.
 The OS page size is also the unit of I/O and should yield a (minor) optimization.

-Creating and inserting data into a B-tree is a simple two step process, using the functions:
+Creating and inserting data into the B-tree is a simple two step process, using the functions:
 ```C
 Btree btreeInit();